linuxfoundation/lfevents/docs/formcode.md

 # LFEvents Form Code

 This page lists the form code needed by site admins when setting up a new Event.
 The code should be copied into a Gutenberg HTML block.
 In each, the `<form action="..."` should be set to the appropriate SFMC endpoint.
-The `<script>` tag pointing at "events.linuxfoundation.org..." should be set to "www.lfasiallc.cn..." for the China site.

 ## Table of Contents
 - Newsletter - *now available as Gutenberg block!*